 (3) If the receipt or expenditure of money is delegated by the Superannuation Board under section 13 or 14, the Superannuation Board shall procure from the delegate, as soon as practicable after the end of each financial year, a full and true statement of account of all the moneys received and expended by the delegate on behalf of the Superannuation Board during that year and a statement of the assets and liabilities held or incurred by the delegate on behalf of the Superannuation Board as at the end of that year.

-[Section 20 amended by No. 4 of 1986 s.
+[Section 20 amended: No. 4 of 1986 s.
 4.]

 21. Minister to have access to information